Understanding Financial Aid

 Estimated Indirect Costs

-Part 2: Federal Loans and Work Study
+Part 5: Federal Loans and Work Study

-Subsidized Loans
+Federal Loans

-Unsubsidized loans are offered to all eligible students regardless of financial need.
+- Unsubsidized Loans are offered to all eligible students regardless of financial need.
 Because these are awarded independently from need, unsubsidized loans do accrue interest while you're attending school.
 If eligible, your unsubsidized loan award will increase each year.
 If you choose to take this loan, interest will either need to be paid quarterly while you're in college or paid later at a higher cost.
 Repayment of the loan itself will begin six months after graduation.

-Work Study
+Federal Work Study

 Federal work-study, which is based on financial need, is offered to eligible students who filed their FAFSA.
 These work-study positions provide part-time, on-campus jobs to students.
 If awarded, you will find the total amount of aid on your Financial Aid Offer.
 When you start your semester at King’s, you can apply for a variety of student aide positions in academics, athletics, administrative offices, the library, IITS, science labs, or other roles.
 Your aid will then be distributed in a bi-weekly paycheck.
 Because this isn’t a loan, you do not have to repay this aid!
 In fact, you can use these funds to pay for education expenses or apply them to your tuition bill.

-Part 3: Comparing Financial Aid Offers
+Part 6: Comparing Financial Aid Offers

 Supplementing Financial Aid

-You can apply for private scholarships offered through businesses, foundations, or organizations.
-It will take a bit of work, but there are many opportunities that exist!
+You can apply for private loans (refer to Part 8) or private scholarships offered through businesses, foundations, or organizations.
+It will take a bit of work, but many opportunities exist!
 College Board and Fastweb are fantastic resources to start your search.
+Parents can also apply for Parent PLUS loan that covers remaining costs (refer to Part 9).

-Part 4: Accepting Federal Loans
+Part 7: Accepting Federal Direct Loans

-Looking back at your Financial Aid Offer letter, you will see your eligibility to utilize Federal Loans.
-If you need a refresher on how they work, review Part 1: Unpacking Your Offer.
+Looking back at your Financial Aid Offer letter, you will see your eligibility to utilize Federal Direct Loans.
+Here are the steps you'll need to complete the process:

-- Complete Entrance Counseling (Step 5)
+- Complete Entrance Counseling

 - Select "King's College, Wilkes-Barre, PA"

-Part 5: Accepting Private Loans
+Part 8: Private Loans

-Some families turn to private education loans, rather than federal loans, to help supplement their financial aid offers.
-Private loans often offer more competitive interest rates and no origination fees (what is sometimes paid to the lender for processing your loan application).
+Private Loans often offer more competitive interest rates and no origination fees (what is sometimes paid to the lender for processing your loan application).
 As a student, you can be the borrower provided you have a credit-worthy co-signer.
-And, if the co-signer has excellent credit, a private loan may be less expensive than the federal options we told you about in Part 4!
+And, if the co-signer has excellent credit, a private loan may be less expensive than federal options!

-- Visit the ELMSelect website here
+- Access the website ELMSelect

 - Select “King's College, Wilkes-Barre, PA”